Your Movement: In the Sejm

+Downfall

+The party founded an electoral alliance Europa Plus together with Labour Union, SDPL and the Union of the Left.
 On 25 May 2014, in the 2014 European election, Europa Plus received 3.6% of the vote, below the 5% electoral threshold, thus failed to elect any MEPs.
 On 29 May 2014, Europa Plus was disbanded.

-On 6 October 2013, the party was renamed and refounded as Your Movement (TR).
+In May 2015, Palikot ran in the 2015 Polish presidential election.
+He won 1.4% of the vote, considered a "derisory" amount given the party's 2011 success.

-In July 2015 TR and the SLD, Labour United (UP) and The Greens (PZ) formed the United Left (ZL) electoral alliance to contest the upcoming parliamentary election.

-In the 2015 parliamentary election 25 October 2015, the United Left list was led by Your Movement's Barbara Nowacka and received only 7.6% of the vote, below the 8% threshold, leaving TR without parliamentary representation.
+In July 2015, TR and the SLD, Labour United (UP) and The Greens (PZ) formed the United Left (ZL) electoral alliance to contest the upcoming parliamentary election.
+The alliance was boycotted by a newly-founded left-wing Razem party, which objected to the presence of liberal elements such as Palikot and his party in the alliance.
+As a result, Razem ran separately.
+In the 2015 Polish parliamentary election (held on 25 October 2015), the United Left list was led by Your Movement's Barbara Nowacka and received only 7.6% of the vote, below the 8% threshold, leaving TR without parliamentary representation.
+Most of TR's voters from 2011 abandoned it in the 2015 election, including 25% of the party's voters defecting to the Kukiz'15 party.
+Razem won over 3.6% of the vote, which was not enough to cross the 5% electoral threshold, but did suffice for the 3% threshold needed for a party to receive state funding.
+This left the Sejm without a single nominally left-of-center formation for the first time after 1989.

-In the 2019 Polish parliamentary election the party stood under the banner of The Left.
+In December 2017, Palikot announced his retirement from politics.
+In the 2019 Polish parliamentary election, the party stood under the banner of The Left.
+The party disbanded in January 2023.